Searching for companies with the best transcription jobs hiring beginners and pros? You’re in the right place!

 17. Cyber Dictate

-General transcription.
-Only US-based transcribers.
-Equipment and softwares required before testing: Headset, Foot pedal, Transcription software (MUST be capable of reading: DSS, DS2, WAV, MP3, DVI, WMV audio files and have AVI and MPEG reading capabilities, at a minimum), Corel WordPerfect, Microsoft Word
+Equipment and software required before testing: Headset, Foot pedal, Transcription software (MUST be capable of reading: DSS, DS2, WAV, MP3, DVI, WMV audio files and have AVI and MPEG reading capabilities, at a minimum), Corel WordPerfect, Microsoft Word

 18. E Transcription Solutions

-eTranscription Solutions forcuses mainly on general transcription, financial, medical and market research.
-You must type 80wpm, have experience in typing multiple voices, good grammar and punctuation skills, meet deadlines and be able to do basic web research.
+You must type 80wpm, have experience in typing multiple voices, good grammar and punctuation skills, meet deadlines, and be able to do basic web research.

 19. TASK Document Services